 The second favorite tech bargain for foreigners was Samsung Electro-Mechanics, the electronic parts making unit of Samsung Group, with 127 billion won worth of shares net purchased by foreigners.
 Their buying is heavy, given the company’s market value at 7.26 trillion won as the 37th most expensive stock on the main Kospi.

 Shares of Samsung Electro-Mechanics in downward spiral since mid April hit a new 52-week low of 84,100 won on Aug.
 7, nearly halved from last year’s high of 166,000 won.
 But the stock price rebounded recently on expectations for demand in the company’s mainstay product of multilayer ceramic capacitors.
-Samsung Electro-Mechanics shares on Monday gained 1.13 percent to 98,200 won in Seoul trading.
+Samsung Electro-Mechanics shares on Monday rose to 98,000 won in the morning trade and finished the day 0.21 percent lower at 97,000 won.

 By Hong Hae-jin and Lee Ha-yeon